ethamoos/StagingArea/README.md

 # StagingArea
  This is a Jamf based app for managing Pre-Stages.

- * View, add and edit pre-stage allocations from a single interfance.
+ * View, add and edit pre-stage allocations from a single interface.

 **About Staging Area**